 Online Linguistic Support (hereinafter “OLS”) is an initiative of the European Union.
 It is part of Erasmus+, the EU programme for Education, Training, Youth and Sport, and the European Solidarity Corps.
-It is steered by the European Commission, represented by the Directorate-General for Education, Youth, Sport and Culture (DG EAC) and implemented by the Education, Audiovisual and Culture Executive Agency (hereinafter “EACEA”).
+It is steered by the European Commission, represented by the Directorate-General for Education, Youth, Sport and Culture (DG EAC) and implemented by the European Education and Culture Executive Agency (hereinafter “EACEA”).

 The various tools present on OLS allow users to submit information in order to participate in OLS activities.
 When registering online and submitting other information, the data is collected and further processed for the purposes detailed hereinafter under point 1.
-The relevant processing operations thereof are under the responsibility of the Data Controller, who is the Head of Unit A1 – Erasmus+: Support for Policy Reform and Online Linguistic Support at EACEA (see point 6 below for contact information).
+The relevant processing operations thereof are the responsibility of the Data Controller, who is the Head of Unit A2 – Erasmus+ : Platforms, Skills and Innovation at EACEA (see point 6 below for contact information).

 1. What personal information do we collect, and for what purpose?

 (a) Information relative to mobility participants: